-As we’ve mentioned in other blogs, the key to effective pest and disease management is to figure out how to protect your trees (or fruit, depending on the pest) from the pest, rather than trying to get rid of the pest (which is expensive, ineffective and may even be damaging to your ecosystem).
+As we’ve mentioned in other blogs, the key to effective pest and disease management is to figure out how to protect your trees (or fruit, depending on the pest) from the pest.

 So, how to prevent them?

-Using our first principles of pest control, let’s first look at their life cycle.
+Using our first principles of pest control, the first thing to do is to look at their life cycle.
 These pests overwinter in cracks in the bark in your tree, or in the soil or litter under the tree.

 They also love fence lines, bits of wood, or in fact anything lying around on the ground that provides them with darkness and shelter.

-In late winter/early spring, young hatch and they start moving and will often head up into your fruit trees as soon as there are buds or fresh new leaves to munch on, even before there’s any evidence of fruit.
+In late winter/early spring, young earwigs hatch out and start moving.
+They will often head up into your fruit trees as soon as there are buds or fresh new leaves to munch on.
+This is way before there’s any evidence of fruit.

-The key to controlling them is understanding when they’re likely to be moving (Answer: in late winter/early spring), how they get where they’re going (Answer: they walk up the trunk) and what they do when they get there (Answer: hide in a dark place during the day and come out at night to eat your fruit.)
+The key to controlling them is understanding a few things about them.
+When are they likely to be moving?
+(Answer: in late winter/early spring).
+How do they get where they’re going?
+(Answer: they walk up the trunk).
+What they do when they get there?
+(Answer: hide in a dark place during the day and come out at night to eat your fruit.)

-Some individuals may leave the tree to return to a nest elsewhere, but they may also just take up residence and stay in the tree, making it hard to get rid off them once they’re there.
+Some individuals may leave the tree to return to a nest elsewhere.
+Some just take up residence and stay in the tree, making it hard to get rid of them once they’re there.

 If you haven’t experienced earwig damage in your fruit before, here’s just one example (below) of what they can do.

-Getting to know the pest and its life cycle as the key to prevention is the approach we use with all our organic pest control, and the basis of our short course Protect Fruit Trees from Pesky Pests which not only covers earwigs, but also bugs, weevils and all the other common pests.
+Getting to know the pest and its life cycle is the key to prevention.
+This is the approach we use with all our organic pest control, and the basis of our short course Protect Fruit Trees from Pesky Pests.
+The course has clear actions for earwigs, bugs, weevils, and all the other common pests.

-Once you know a bit more about the pest, figuring out how to prevent them becomes relatively easy – you just have to provide a barrier they can’t walk over, and you have to do it earlier rather than later.
+Once you know a bit about the pest, figuring out how to prevent damage becomes relatively easy.
+You just have to provide a barrier they can’t walk over, and you have to do it earlier rather than later.

-On the farm we do this with double-sided barrier tape, but you can achieve the same result with anything sticky, for example horticultural glue, or even a layer of grease (but put a physical barrier such as plastic wrap around the trunk of your tree first so you don’t hurt the tree).
+On the farm we do this with double-sided barrier tape.
+You can achieve the same result with anything sticky such as horticultural glue.
+You can even use a layer of grease, but be sure to put a physical barrier such as plastic wrap around the trunk of your tree first to protect the tree.

-So, having decided that earwigs and garden weevils are most definitely a pest, why ask the question about whether they are friends or foes?
-Surely we just hate them, right?
+So, having established that earwigs and garden weevils are most definitely a pest, why ask the question about whether they are friends or foes?
+Surely you should just hate them, right?